- Chart

 - Pioneering technology and proprietary air-launch system.

-- First-mover advantage in a nascent market.
+- First-mover advantage in the suborbital space tourism market.

 Weaknesses